Piri Thomas

-Piri Thomas (born Juan Pedro Tomas; September 30, 1928 – October 17, 2011) was a Puerto Rican-Cuban writer and poet whose memoir Down These Mean Streets became a best-seller.
+Piri Thomas (born Juan Pedro Tomas; September 30, 1928 – October 17, 2011) was an American writer and poet of Puerto Rican-Cuban descent, whose memoir Down These Mean Streets became a best-seller.

 Early years

 Thomas was born to a Puerto Rican mother and Cuban father.
 His childhood neighborhood in the Spanish Harlem section of New York City was riddled with crime and violence.
 According to Thomas, children were expected to be gang members at a young age, and Thomas was no exception.
 Thomas was also exposed to racial discrimination because of his Afro-Latino heritage.
+As an Afro-Latino man, Piri Thomas not only experienced racial discrimination based on his complexion within his neighborhood, but also within the ingrained colorism in his household.
+Thomas was born during the great depression, his family experienced its hardships, especially his father.
+His father felt that he needed to provide for his family and would bounce from job to job.
+Thomas's father seemed to not treat him the same as his siblings due to his darker skin tone.
+His mother on the other hand treated Thomas and his siblings equally.
+As a matter of fact, it is alluded in Down These Mean Streets, that his mother had a soft spot for Piri.
+At home she would bring them much comfort.
+On a few occasions Thomas would get into fights and this would cause his family much grief.
 Thomas was involved with drugs, gang warfare and crime.
+He became addicted to heroin.
 While spending seven years in prison for an attempted armed robbery, Thomas reflected on the teachings of his mother and father, and realized that a person is not born a criminal.
 Consequently, he decided to use his street and prison know-how to reach at-risk youth, and to help them avoid a life of crime.